 The basics of wage and hour law are relatively straight-forward.
 First, if you and your employer agree on a compensation package – whether that is salary, hourly, commissions, or something else – your employer must pay it.
 Second, everyone – with limited exceptions– is entitled to be paid at least the minimum wage for every hour they work.
-In Connecticut, as of August 1, 2021, the minimum wage is $13.00 per hour.
-Effective July 1, 2022, this will increase to $14.00.
+In Connecticut, as of July 1, 2022, the minimum wage is $14.00 per hour.
 Third, most employees are entitled to overtime pay when they work more than 40 hours in a week.
 Overtime pay is 1.5 times your regular hourly rate; many people call it “time-and-a-half.”

 In theory, these rules are relatively simple.
 In practice, though, they can be quite complicated.
 Take, for example, the minimum wage.
 You might think “minimum” means “minimum.”
 In reality, though, the “minimum wage” does not apply to everyone.
 Farmworkers, seasonal workers, and informal workers (such as babysitters) may not be entitled to the minimum wage.
 Restaurant servers and bartenders are only entitled to the “service minimum wage,” so long as they receive tips to make up the difference.
 And certain interns can be paid nothing at all, even if their work contributes to their sponsor’s bottom line.

 The rules governing overtime are even more complex.
 Under the federal Fair Labor Standards Act (FLSA) and the Connecticut Minimum Wage Act, everyone is entitled to overtime pay except when they are not.
 In other words, certain professions or workers are “exempt” from the overtime laws, and figuring out which workers are “exempt” is no easy feat.
 Some of the most common exemptions are: